MonBoza/language/README.md

 ## Setup/Installation Requirements

-* Clone repo to your desktop https://github.com/MonBoza/language.git
+* Clone repository to your desktop: https://github.com/MonBoza/language.git
+* Open the project in your favorite code editor:
+* Navigate to the to the bottom of the directory.
-* Open with VS Code
+* Open index.html

 ## Known Bugs